penkzhou/twitter-enhanced/README.md

 1. When viewing a tweet with a video, you'll see a "Download Video" button.
 2. Click the button to download the video to your default downloads folder.
 3. The extension will notify you when the download is complete.

+### Multiple Video Select Download

+1. When viewing a tweet with multiple videos, you'll see a "Download Video" button.
+2. Click the button to open the video selection dialog.
+3. Select the videos you want to download by clicking on them.
+4. Click "Download Selected" to download the selected videos to your default downloads folder.
+5. The extension will notify you when the downloads are complete.

 ### Download Records Management